Events

 Content is appropriate for children aged 8+ to adult due to the concept and length of the experience.
 One sound spot features a bomb explosion.

-You can enjoy this sound walk at your own pace free of charge at any time, but you can join free guided walks led by us on:
+You can enjoy this sound walk at your own pace free of charge at any time.
+This is a self-led experience.

-The sound-walk is embedded in a free sound walk app called Echoes.
+The sound walk is hosted on a free app called Echoes.
 You can download the app and then the walk via the links below.
 Once you've downloaded the walk, you can access it without needing to use mobile data on your phone.

 "Sound spots" we've made that animate the history of the woodland have been added to certain waypoints on the walk.
 When you're at that spot in the walk the sound will play automatically.